-Business Group 3: IIII
+Business Group 3: 🔠

-• Businesses that generate 250 pounds or more of food scraps per week (Equivalent to about one 60-gallon roll cart per week)
+- Implementation period begins September 30, 2023.
+Compliance by September 30, 2024. - Businesses that generate 250 pounds or more of food scraps per week (Equivalent to about one 60-gallon roll cart per week)

-(Conversion Factors: 800 pounds per yard and 4 pounds per gallon; 60gallon roll cart = 240 pounds)
+(Conversion Factors: 800 pounds per yard and 4 pounds per gallon; 60-gallon roll cart = 240 pounds)

-place to prevent food waste such as donation and waste prevention, you may generate less than the weekly number of roll carts noted above.
+If your business has practices in place to prevent food waste such as donation and waste prevention, you may generate less than the weekly number of roll carts noted above.
 Businesses that create less than 250 pounds of food scraps per week will not be required to separate their food scraps from their garbage, but they may do so voluntarily.
 Local waste reduction specialists can provide free on-site assistance to establish a food scraps collection program, as well as support for donation and upstream food waste prevention practices.